ThiagoCarvalho-81/Movie-Recommender-System/README.md

 ## A less biased experimental hybrid movie recommendation system based on ratings
 Final assignment of Infnet's Data Science Bootcamp (MIT - Data Science, Data Analytics & Machine Learning).

 **In a nutshell**: an experimental collaborative movie recommendation system developed on pyhton using Kmeans, Fuzzy C-Means and SVD.
-The recommendation system was named Sincere and outlined promising results in **attacking data sparsity and bursting the bubble of traditional recommendation systems**.
+The recommendation system was named Sincere and outlined promising results in **attacking data sparsity by bursting the bubble of traditional recommendation systems**.

 The files of this repository are divided in the following folders: